Start with career clusters to help choose your career direction.

 Industries are groups of businesses that have related activities or products.
 Where career clusters include a variety of careers that share similar knowledge, skills, and interests, industries include many unrelated careers.
 The career cluster / industry videos show the industries and types of organizations that typically employ workers in each career cluster.

-Visit Career cluster / industry videos to learn about sixteen key industry/career cluster groups:
+Visit Career cluster / industry videos to learn about eighteen key industry/career cluster groups:

 - Architecture and Construction